RonyAbecidan/Anagrams/README.md

 #### Output

-I find 3 errors, I think the correct answer is :
+I find 3 errors, I think the correct sentence is :

 '''Today, I will go to the supermarket because I need a computer for my room'